Design history · Movements

 1928

-Strasbourg leisure complex (cinema, ballroom, café) decorated by van Doesburg with Hans Arp and Sophie Taeuber-Arp.
-Geometric colour fields tilted at 45 degrees — van Doesburg's "Elementarist" late-period rebellion against Mondrian's strict orthogonal axis.
-The argument over the diagonal eventually broke the movement.
-Restored in 1994; now a museum.
+The Strasbourg leisure complex — cinema, ballroom, café — decorated by van Doesburg with Hans Arp and Sophie Taeuber-Arp.
+Van Doesburg's colour fields tilt at 45 degrees, breaking Mondrian's strict orthogonal rule.
+The argument over the diagonal eventually fractured the movement; Mondrian resigned from the journal in 1925.
+The Aubette was restored in 1994 and is now a museum.

 Influence & legacy